Madison County Floodplain Management

 County Stormwater Staff is also responsible for reviewing building and development proposals within FEMA’s Special Flood Hazard Area (SFHA).
-The Planning & Development Department has two (2) staff members who are Certified Floodplain Managers (CFM) and are qualified to review applications.
+The Building & Zoning Department has two (2) staff members who are Certified Floodplain Managers (CFM) and are qualified to review applications.

 157 N. Main Street, Suite 254